IRS Notice CP2000

 Generally, if you receive a response form with this IRS notice, it won’t outline how to request innocent spouse relief.
 To get help when the changes on the CP2000 notice are your spouse, ex-spouse, or late spouse’s fault, you should reach out to a tax professional.
 The innocent spouse program can be extremely complicated to navigate on your own, and the IRS takes a lot of details into account to determine whether or not you should be liable.

-If You Don’t Understand the Changes on the CP2000 Notice
+What If You Don’t Understand the Changes on the CP2000 Notice?

 IRS notices can be very confusing.
 If you receive a CP2000 notice and you don’t understand what it means, you are not alone.
-These letters and their response form are confusing to a lot of people.
+These letters and their response forms are overwhelming and stressful to many taxpayers.

-In this case, send a copy of the CP2000 notice to the person who prepared your tax return.
+If you don’t understand your CP2000 notice, send a copy of the notice to the person who prepared your tax return.
 They may be able to explain what’s happening.
-However, you also need to be careful with this — especially if you use a tax preparer who’s not a CPA or an enrolled agent.
+However, you also need to be careful — especially if you use a tax preparer who’s not a CPA or an enrolled agent.
 They may have made the mistake that created the issue in the first place.
+This is why it may be best to talk to a tax attorney about the issue.

 If you did your tax return on your own or if you want a more experienced opinion than your tax preparer can provide, you should reach out to a tax professional such as a CPA, an enrolled agent, or even a tax attorney.
-These professionals have advanced knowledge of the tax law, and they can help you figure out what’s happening.
+These professionals have advanced knowledge of the tax law, and they can help you figure out why you received this notice and how to resolve the issue promptly.

 What If You Ignore IRS CP2000?

 The IRS may also issue a notice of deficiency if you respond and the IRS doesn’t agree with your argument.
 To disagree with this notice, you must appeal to the Tax Court.
 You have a limited amount of time to appeal, and the process can be complicated.
-You should contact a tax professional to help you.
+You should always contact a tax professional to help you through this process.

 How Long Do You Have to Respond to the CP2000?